 When exploring the area, be prepared to drive down a couple of bumpy dirt roads, especially if you're heading to the top of the Manitoba Escarpment along Highway 19.
 Your car might get a little muddy, but the views are definitely worth a trip.

 Overall, I loved my time here and I can't wait to go back again.
 Despite being one of the lesser known national parks in Canada, Riding Mountain is a real gem.

-Don't miss the chance to take in a show at Park Theatre, the largest log-cabin movie theatre in the world.
-Other recommendations: Ominik Marsh, the East Gate National Historic Site, and the Foxtail Cafe.
+Travel Tip: Don't miss the chance to take in a show at Park Theatre, the largest log-cabin movie theatre in the world.
+My other recommendations include Ominik Marsh, the East Gate National Historic Site, and the Foxtail Cafe.